 These three factors are bedrock essential to controlling tearout regardless of the type of handplane in question and whether it has a chipbreaker or not.
 Beloved Customers are strongly encouraged to understand and gain absolute control of these three factors.
 It will take more than just reading, so consider it an assignment.
 Indeed, expect to screw it up royally at first and learn from your mistakes.

 To better understand the chipbreaker, Beloved Customer may find it useful to understand a few historical factors about the wood they are shaving.

 Before the proliferation of the large rip saw, and especially the water-powered sawmill, the only practical method of producing boards and beams from logs was to “rive” (split) them out using wedges and axes.

 The thing about logs is that not all of them have grain straight enough to produce useful lumber when riven.
-Large, straight, old-growth trees are most easily processed.
-As nearby old-growth primeval forests with tall, large, straight trees were cut down and premium logs became harder to come by, much construction and shipbuilding came to rely on more economical beams, posts and boards sawed from logs with wonky grain.
+Large, long, straight, old-growth trees are most easily processed.
+As nearby old-growth primeval forests with large, straight trees were cut down and premium-quality logs became harder to come by, much construction and shipbuilding came to rely on more economical beams, posts and boards sawed from logs with wonky grain.

-Unlike a carpenter team using axes and wedges, large rip saws in the hands of sawyers made practical through the proliferation of inexpensive, reliable steel, and especially the sawmill, could more easily and quickly cut long, straight boards and beams out of most any log regardless of grain direction.
+Unlike a team using axes and wedges, large rip saws in the hands of sawyers made practical through the proliferation of inexpensive, reliable steel, and especially the water-driven sawmill, could more easily and quickly cut long, straight boards and beams out of most any log regardless of grain direction.
 Consequently, logs that would have been rejected before the days of the sawmill can now be readily processed reducing the man-hours/cost of producing lumber significantly.
 On the other hand, the grain direction of lumber produced using large saws and sawmills tends to wander everywhere increasing runout and making the job of cleanly surfacing the boards more difficult for subsequent craftsmen.
 This is the situation we face now.

 Why Does Tearout Occur?